nicholasf/jsonator/docs/entry1.md

 This is a pet project that scratches a few itches.
 After a very busy time in my life, I'm lucky enough to be enjoying a few months off.
 I spent November playing computer games.
 Now it's time for a bit of coding.

 Essentially, it's a message passing architecture that allows me to play with different languages and kubernetes settings.
-JSON events are passed into a system, enqueued, them consumed upstream, wrapped in envelopes and interred in a database.
+JSON events are passed into a system, assigned a unique ID, enqueued, them consumed upstream.
+Consumers wrap the events in envelopes, adding a field to identify which consumer service created the envelope, then interred in a database.

-The envelopes will identify which consumer persisted the event, for example 'Golang Consumer', 'Rust Consumer'.
-At the end of a run, I'll then be able to do a very primitive comparison about the IO throughput abilities of different languages.
-It is not meant as a benchmark, by any means, just some fun.
+At the end of a run, I'll then be able to do a very primitive comparison about the IO throughput abilities of different languages by creating consumers in different languages.
+It is not meant as a benchmark, by any means, just some fun solving a basic problem and exposing IO techniques in various languages.

 Specific itches to scratch.